 - Check in As Completed – Check in the batch as completed.

 During a first-pass review, initial coding decisions are made about a document's relevancy to issues related to a particular matter.
-Most of your time during review is spent working in the Core reviewer interface and interacting with layouts to store your coding decisions.
+Most of your time during review is spent working in the Review Interface and interacting with layouts to store your coding decisions.

 Layouts can consist of read-only fields, single-choice fields, and multi-choice fields.
 Read-only fields give static information about the current document.
 Single-choice fields are denoted by radio buttons or a drop-down menu, depending on what your project manager has set up.
 You can only select one coding value for a single choice field.
 Multi-choice fields are denoted by check boxes.
 You can select more than one coding value with check boxes.

 To make your coding decisions about a document, click Edit on the layout.
-Required fields appear orange and optional fields appear gray.
+Required fields appear with an orange asterisk next to their name.

 Once you make your coding decision, click Save to return to read-only mode, or click Save & Next to save your coding decisions and move to the next document for review.
 If you click Save & Next without a coding decision being made, This field is required will display near any required fields.